AnnaLangener/QualitativeCodingApp/README.md

-Here we provide a shiny app that can be used by other researchers to code qualitative ESM data based on a given coding scheme.
-It contains several columns showing the raw observation (see screenshots below “activity_open”) and the given code (“Code”).
-To accommodate information from different coding dimensions (e.g., company mentioned alongside activities), our app includes two additional columns for capturing such information.
-The first column, “Additional Information,” is intended for details about participants' feelings and the social context during activities.
-The second column, “Other/Comments,” can be used for any other relevant information or observations.
-Our codes have a hierarchical structure and are therefore displayed in different colors.
+Here we provide a shiny app that can be used by other researchers to code qualitative ESM data using deductive or inductive coding.
+The app shows selected columns from the raw data alongside coding fields for each variable you add.
+Depending on the coding activity, these are `Code_<variable name>` fields for selecting existing codes and/or `Proposed_<variable name>` fields for proposing new codes.
+Deductive coding includes general and depth comment fields, while inductive coding includes beep and day familiarization notes.
+Codebooks can optionally include hierarchical levels, which are displayed in different colors.
+The screenshots below illustrate an earlier version of the app.

 This app was build as part of the project “Assessing Daily Life
 Activities: Comparing Predefined Categories with the Qualitative